 Assisted-living apartments come with support you can count on.
 A chef-prepared meal, housekeeping – it's great for you and reassuring for your family.

 Care is not an ‘add on’ at a Ryman village, it is built into the fabric of our villages from the very beginning.
 It’s comforting for couples and friends to know they can still be near each other even if their health needs are different.

-The James Wattie care centre will offer a full range of care options including resthome, hospital and specialist dementia care.
+The James Wattie care centre will offer a range of care options including resthome, hospital and specialist dementia care.
 Like all aspects of our villages, we constantly look for ways to improve both the care we provide and the innovation behind it.
-Care is customised using our myRyman care app and residents love the food in our seasonal Delicious menu, which is prepared fresh on site by village chefs.
+Care is customised using our myRyman Care app and residents love the food in our seasonal Delicious menu, which is prepared fresh on site by village chefs.

 You will be able to treat yourself to a pamper session in our hair and beauty salon or a sweet treat in the shop.

 Lounge and dining areas will provide spaces to relax and enjoy mealtimes.
 The food tastes great and the social interaction is good for the soul.